camenduru/stable-diffusion-webui-colab/README.md

-🐣 Please follow me for new updates https://twitter.com/camenduru
+🐣 Please follow me for new updates https://twitter.com/camenduru <br />
+🔥 Please join our discord server https://discord.gg/k5BwmmvJJU

 ## How to use latest version with ControlNet ?
 Please select `v2.0` from `switch branches/tags`